Skip to main content

 The Upper Tribunal ('UT') upheld the decision of the FTT.

 The Court of Appeal in Northern Ireland found that the FTT and the UT had failed to remedy the SSHD's failure to take into account the best interests of CAO's children as required by section 55(3) of the Borders, Citizenship and Immigration Act 2009.
-The Court of Appeal highlighted that there were different approaches to this legislation in different parts of the UK.
+Consequently, there had also been a breach of the daughter's article 8 rights.

 The Court of Appeal set aside the decision of the UT and sent the case back to the FTT to reconsider.